pivotal/docs-platform-automation/docs/configuration-management/secrets-handling.md

     ssh_public_key: ((opsman_ssh_key.public_key))
 ```

-4. Configure your pipeline to use the [credhub interpolate] task.
+4. Configure your pipeline to use the [credhub-interpolate] task.
    It takes an input `files`, which should contain your configuration file from (3).

    The declaration within a pipeline might look like: